Airman Leadership School: Supervision without promotion

 Upon completion of ALS, the graduate is authorized to write performance reports on subordinates.
 This allows the senior airman graduate the ability to supervise without promotion to staff sergeant.

-Topics
+Curriculum

 Airman Leadership School provides training in combat leadership, military professionalism, supervision, verbal and written communication, and group dynamics.
+Other topics include diversity, airmanship, emergent leadership issues, and modern communication.

 A majority of the instruction focuses around various Air Force rules and regulations.